uci-inf-133/a2-tweets-assadali22/readme.txt

 commit 11-3-2025 5:05pm: switching between aggreagate means plot and all distances plot for top three activities by checking inner button text is working!

+commit 11-3-2025 5:35pm: removed a commented out unused array in descriptions js in the event handler for search.
+Updated getHTMLTableRow with proper html using <th scope>
+and <td> to enhance readability of the search results.

 3. What online resources did you consult when completing this assignment? (list sites like StackOverflow or specific URLs for tutorials; describe queries to Generative AI or use of AI-based code completion)
 W3Schools on string manipulation in JavaScript/Typescript for includes function, replace function